dreamcatcher-tech/network/Inbox/2024-09-11 0938 if repos were subdomains then thread can be a branch path.md

 Close remote would show in the message stream, and then when they click on it again, the thread pops up.

 Changing the remote shows as a fake tool call in the messages thread.

+If the change in invalid, the error should make its way back to the client.

+If we specify something invalid, it should blank.
+What if the show remote also has a show remote ?
+Clicking show remote inside that remote would switch the remote again ?
+Then closing would go back thru the stack again ?